Enter your details

 Annual average dose

 Described below is an explanation of each of the components of your radiation dose.
-You may wish to put your dose into perspective by looking at the health risk associated with various radiation doses.
+You may wish to put your dose into perspective by looking at the health-risk associated with various radiation doses.
 We have published a comprehensive report on the Radiation Doses Received by the Irish Population.

-Radon in the home
+Radon in indoor air

 This source of radiation exposure, among all others, is probably the easiest to reduce.
 We strongly recommend that you measure the level of radon in your home and reduce it if it is above the acceptable level.